Sequencing science

 What we screen for

-Conditions where early knowledge changes outcomes.
+Actionable conditions: early knowledge changes outcomes.

 Autism spectrum disorder, intellectual disability, and developmental delay have a genetic cause in up to 40% of cases.
 A result can suggest targeted interventions.

-Epilepsy & Seizure
+Epilepsy & Seizures

 Over 30% of childhood epilepsies are genetic in origin.
 The specific genetic variant often determines which medications work, which to avoid, and what additional surveillance may be needed.